-As we journey through recovery and start to practice some of the important spiritual principles discussed in meetings, we begin to notice changes in our natural response to life.
-Upon making a firm commitment to be willing, honest, and open-minded, our attitude begins to change.
-Others may see it before we can even notice it, but all of a sudden we reflect on life and see that turning our will over to God opens a door to freedom.
+As we journey through recovery and start to see days of sobriety and abstinence add up, we begin to notice changes in our natural response to life.
+Upon making a firm commitment to our recovery and taking action to serve others, our attitude begins to change.
+Others may see it before we can even notice it, but all of a sudden we reflect on life and see that turning our will over to God is not so bad after all.

-Participating in meetings and working through the twelve steps gives us the capacity to go one more day where the disease of addiction does not run our home.
+Participating in meetings and working through the twelve steps gives us the capacity to go one more day free from addiction and compulsive behaviors.
 In addition to this freedom, we are assured that progress will be made in other areas of life.
-Recovery literature describes a number of promises to be found upon working the Ninth Step:
+Recovery literature describes a number of promises we'll find upon working the Ninth Step: